 - i.
 Basic "for your consideration" listing of the artists who worked on the film. - ii.
 A brief, unembellished synopsis of the film. - iii.
-Once Oscar nominations are announced, they may refer to any current Academy nominations received by a film. - iv.
+Post nominations, they may refer to any current Academy Award nominations received by a film. - iv.
 Screening schedules or notices of upcoming screenings for members (not mere notices of a commercial release). - v.
 The film's basic title treatment. - vi.
 Announce the shipment of a screener, or that a screener is being made available on the Academy's streaming platform. - vii.
+Post nominations, they may announce the availability of song materials and Bake-off materials on the Academy's streaming platform. - viii.
 Request verification a screener has been received.